supsi-dacd-isaac/idfsplat/README.md

 # idfsplat

-A command-line tool and Python library to extract available EnergyPlus API data for an IDF file.
+A command-line tool and Python library to extract available EnergyPlus Exchange API data for an IDF file.